Kelvin-2007/Fun-Games/README.md

 Surprise!

 # Watchout
-There might be some errors Speed Calculator
+There might be some errors in Speed Calculator

+# SignOff
+So Yeah That's it Guys, And I put a lot of effort into making this (except for Projectile) for you, so please will your opinion in the comments, as a 13 year old kid it really means a lot to me Bye Guys!